peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 ### DivideToIntegerNaturalScale
-    public EDecimal DivideToIntegerNaturalScale(EDecimal divisor, EContext ctx)
+    public EDecimal DivideToIntegerNaturalScale(EDecimal divisor, EContext ctx) Divides this object by another object, and returns the integer part of the result (which is initially rounded down), with the preferred exponent set to this value's exponent minus the divisor's exponent.

+**Parameters:**

+* <code>divisor</code> - The parameter <code>divisor</code> is an arbitrary-precision
+ decimal floating-point number.

+* <code>ctx</code> - The parameter <code>ctx</code> is an EContext object.

+**Returns:**

+* The integer part of the quotient of the two objects.
+Signals FlagInvalid and returns not-a-number (NaN) if the return value would overflow the exponent range.
+Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
+Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### DivideToIntegerZeroScale
-    public EDecimal DivideToIntegerZeroScale(EDecimal divisor, EContext ctx)
+    public EDecimal DivideToIntegerZeroScale(EDecimal divisor, EContext ctx) Divides this object by another object, and returns the integer part of the result, with the exponent set to 0.

+**Parameters:**

+* <code>divisor</code> - The number to divide by.

+* <code>ctx</code> - An arithmetic context object to control the precision.
+The rounding and exponent range settings of this context are ignored.
+If <code>
+ HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the precision is unlimited.

+**Returns:**

+* The integer part of the quotient of the two objects.
+The exponent will be set to 0.
+Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0, or if the result doesn't fit the given precision.

 ### DivideToSameExponent
-    public EDecimal DivideToSameExponent(EDecimal divisor, ERounding rounding)
+    public EDecimal DivideToSameExponent(EDecimal divisor, ERounding rounding) Divides this object by another decimal number and returns a result with the same exponent as this object (the dividend).

+**Parameters:**

+* <code>divisor</code> - The number to divide by.

+* <code>rounding</code> - The rounding mode to use if the result must be scaled down to have the same exponent as this value.

+**Returns:**

+* The quotient of the two numbers.
+Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
+Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
+Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

 ### equals
     public boolean equals(EDecimal other)
 Determines whether this object's significand, exponent, and properties are